VT-Magnum-Research/sodacloud/README.md

 5.How remote object proxies are created

-6. Invoking remote methods and transparent creation of object references for local objects
+6.Invoking remote methods and transparent creation of object references for local objects

 7.Rules for pass by value vs. pass by reference (e.g. it has a